JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-09-16-Differential_Forms.md

 Generalized Stoke's theorem.

+A k-form is supposed to be integrated over an oriented k-dimensional manifold

 ### Fundamental Theorem of Calculus (FTOC)
 High dimensional Stoke's theorem is exactly the fundamental theorem of calculus (FTOC) in high-dimensional space.